kgrid/kgrid-activator/docs/index.md

 ---
 layout: page
-navtitle: Deploy the Activator
+navtitle: Activator Deployment
 ---
-## Deploy Activator
+## Activator Deployment

 These instructions will get the Kgrid Activator running with sample set of Knowledge Objects.